rfranks/ai-chat-ehr/README.md

 `ANONYMIZER_STORAGE_MODE=sqlfile` to emit `INSERT` statements for review) in your `.env` file or shell environment before launching the service.
 When running with Docker Compose the service reads the same `.env` file, so add any Firestore emulator credentials or service account configuration there as well.
+When connecting to a real Firestore instance, set the following variables:

+* `ANONYMIZER_FIRESTORE_SOURCE=credentials` to enable the credentialed data source.
+* `ANONYMIZER_FIRESTORE_CREDENTIALS` with the absolute path to the service account JSON file that has Firestore access.
+* `ANONYMIZER_FIRESTORE_PROJECT` (optional) when you need to override the project embedded in the service account file.

 Start the FastAPI application locally (see the commands above) or rely on Docker Compose to publish it on <http://localhost:8004>.
 Once online, trigger